Digital health: International Standards

-At an intergovernmental level, the World Health Organization is the United Nations Specialized Agency for health, and the International Telecommunication Union is the UN Specialized Agency for ICTs, the Agencies collaborate in their work on digital health, such as the H.870 standard on safe listening, as well as the ITU-WHO Focus Group on Artificial Intelligence for Health, a subsidiary of the ITU-T Study Group 16.
+At an intergovernmental level, the World Health Organization is the United Nations Specialized Agency for health, and the International Telecommunication Union is the UN Specialized Agency for ICTs.
+The agencies collaborate in their work on digital health, such as the H.870 standard on safe listening, as well as the ITU-WHO Focus Group on Artificial Intelligence for Health, a subsidiary of the ITU-T Study Group 16.

-In traditional healthcare, doctors conducted medical practices with a limited number of tools, and got more experienced over time.
+In traditional healthcare, doctors conducted medical practices with a limited number of tools and got more experienced over time.
 Since becoming a doctor required experience and knowledge, very few took up the profession.
 The lack of communication between people in different places caused new technology to spread slowly.
-Since doctors were seen as experts in their fields, patients would have very little decision on how they were treated.
-Although there's been an extensive change in technology, the current health care system doesn't reflect on the changes in treatments.
-During the 2010s, healthcare knowledge continued to grow rapidly, and patients began to get frustrated due to the vast knowledge out there that physicians didn't know or use.
+Since doctors were seen as experts in their fields, patients would have very little choice in how they were treated.
+Although there has been extensive change in technology, the current health care system doesn't reflect the changes in treatments.
+In the 2010s, healthcare knowledge continued to grow rapidly, and patients began to get frustrated by the vast knowledge that physicians didn't know or use.
 The number of and the cost to treat chronic illnesses increased, and the World Health Organization estimated that there was a worldwide shortage of 4.3 million healthcare workers.
-During the transition from traditional healthcare to digital health, the amount of access to high quality health technology and medical records and studies increased.
-The transition also gave patients the option of self-care because not only did it change the technology accessible to patients, but also the patients' ability to choose their way of treatment.
+During the transition from traditional healthcare to digital health, the amount of access to high-quality health technology and medical records and studies increased.
+The transition also gave patients the option of self-care because it changed the technology accessible to patients and the patients' ability to choose their way of treatment.
 Although this new way of treatment has given patients a role in treatment, it has led to difficulty with patients choosing the best treatment options.
-According to the article, Digital Health is a Cultural Transformation of Traditional Healthcare from the National Library of Medicine, "The success of providing care depends on collaboration, empathy and shared decision making.
+According to the article Digital Health is a Cultural Transformation of Traditional Healthcare from the National Library of Medicine, "The success of providing care depends on collaboration, empathy and shared decision making.
 What is needed for this is a newly defined co-operation between patients and their caregivers."
 In this quote, health care experts explain that they need to collaborate with patients and respect their decisions in choosing treatment options for them.
 The article then explains how a strong relationship between physicians and patients help influence what treatment options they choose, and how empathy is an important characteristic for physicians to have.